— Rachel Araiza '22

-Our students learn to become biologists by working side-by-side with faculty doing biology.
-Pacific's biology curriculum gives students relevant, authentic experiences that encourage their development as scientists, from introductory biology through the senior capstone project.
+Students in the biology major at Pacific University learn to become biologists by working side-by-side with faculty doing biology.
+Pacific's biology major gives students relevant, authentic experiences that encourage their development as scientists, from introductory biology through the senior capstone project.

-Internships and outside research programs such as with local and national organizations such as the Oregon Zoo, Oregon Health Science University, state and federal wildlife agencies, and healthcare clinics, give students the opportunity to broaden their experiences and explore different fields in biology.
+Biology majors broaden their experiences and explore different fields of biology through internships and outside research programs.
+Students work with local and national organizations such as the Oregon Zoo, Oregon Health Science University, state and federal wildlife agencies, and healthcare clinics.

 What Can You Do with a Biology Degree?